UPDATED OCT 31, 2019

-With all the hustle and bustle of the city life, channeling your inner yogi can be the perfect way to start or end your day, or both!
-Between Baptiste, Bikram, yogalates, yoga-barre fusions, and more, we’ve rounded up a list of DC's go-to studios for when you need to breathe, stretch, namaste, and let. it. go.
+Whether you prefer Baptiste, Bikram, yogalates, or yoga-barre fusions, we’ve rounded up a list of DC's go-to studios.
 Though, we won’t judge you if you only go for the savasana.

 Found in the heart of the historic Shaw neighborhood, Yoga Shala has one mission: to offer laid-back, teacher-driven, old-school yoga classes based in classical Hatha roots.
 Whether you’re a total newbie or a yogi with a regular practice, this studio encourages all students to ask questions, laugh, and let go of their fear to try something new.
 Sweatpants, shorts, running clothes, or even last night’s pajamas are all welcome.
 Just come in, grab a mat, and get flowing — there's no judgment here.